songlinl/btp-mission-hybrid-rag/run/clone-git.md

 There are several development environments available for running Python notebooks.
 In this mission, we will be using **SAP Business Application Studio** as the primary tool.
-However, you are also free to use alternatives such as Visual Studio Code or other compatible editors, depending on your preference and development setup.
+However, you can also use alternatives such as Visual Studio Code or other compatible editors, depending on your preference and development setup.

 1. Open your own **SAP Business Application Studio**